 Here’s a transcript of the podcast for your convenience.

 Well, that’s actually a very good question.
 A lot of the industry hear a lot of buzz about STIX and TAXII, and one of the key things that STIX is trying to solve is exchanging cyberthreat intelligence between different systems.
-Some of the important use cases are data feed providers such as an intel provider trying to share what indicators they see for threats, and sharing that with either TIPS – Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
-LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
-A little more left.
-No no, that’s now too far...
+Some of the important use cases are data feed providers such as an intel provider trying to share what indicators they see for threats, and sharing that with either TIPS – Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat.
 Platforms, sharing it with threat mitigation systems for example, like a firewall.
 Able to then identify that threat as it occurs in the wild, and then be able to block that.
 So, STIX is a schema for threat intelligence.

 TAXII on the other hand is an application protocol that runs on top of HTTP, and it allows systems to exchange STIX content.
 And so, typically TAXII would be a separate component from say a TIP or a data feed provider, but they would exchange their content between the data feed provider via TAXII to the threat intel platform.